dag-andersen/Rust-Memory-Map/docs/Report.md

 #### Expectation

 Memory is an important factor when working with memory mapped files.
 The kernel should keep loading in pages as long as there is free memory left - and only start offloading pages when the memory is close to full.
 A page is 4kb, which means that if we in a memory mapped file access data at least once every 4kb, we will load all pages in the whole file.
 So, if we build the full table with a padding/gap of 10-18 bytes, we will have to load in all 2^32*64 bit (34.4 GB).
-This is of course not possible on a 1 GB memory machine, so the kernel must start offloading pages again.
-The victim page is chosen by some algorithm in the kernel.
+This is of course not possible on a 1 GB memory machine, so the system must start offloading pages again.
+The victim page is chosen by some algorithm in the cache system.
 If it keeps loading and offloading the same page it is known as thrashing, since it keeps asking for something and throwing it away even though it needs it again in the near future.
 This is a challenge when IP-requests are random because it cannot predict what to keep in memory if there is no pattern.

 Overall, the expectation is that the machine will keep loading in pages as long as there is space left on its disk.